 Britain is known in China for rich culture, history, art and fashion.
 Bring out these elements whenever you are describing your own product or service, but try to relate them specifically to Chinese culture and influences (Classical China, Confucianism, the civil war and Communist revolution, the Cultural revolution and the opening up period) wherever you can.

 China changes quickly.
 There are lots of sources of information you can register for which will provide you with regular news and updates on what is happening in the market.

 Chinese travel agents expect competitive prices, flexible payment terms and agreement to last minute changes.
 The pressure from their own clients to satisfy every whim is very high.

 There are a number of excellent specialists who can help provide valuable training for businesses and their staff on preparing for Chinese tourists and also assist with China-facing marketing and local representation.
-For more information see our Partners and Resources section
+For more information see our Resources section